 The best way to not get yourself or others sick is to stay home.
-You should try to talk to your friends online or over the phone.
+Try to talk to your friends online or over the phone.

-But seeing friends can be important for your mental health.
+But seeing friends can be important for your mental well-being.
 If you do meet with others, you can reduce your risk for getting or spreading COVID-19.

 Think about the risk of meeting in person

 Every time you meet with others, you increase your risk of getting COVID-19 and passing it on to your household.
+The more household groups you meet with, the greater the risk.
 Consider how much the social event means to you.

 Consider the risk to yourself, the people you live with, and the people you will see.
 Older adults and people with pre-existing health conditions are most in danger if they get COVID-19.
 The safest way to see them is to talk on the phone or online.

-Consider the number of COVID-19 positive cases in your area.
-Is it increasing, staying flat, or decreasing in your community?
+Consider whether cases in San Francisco are increasing, staying flat, or decreasing.
 It is safer to see people when cases are low or decreasing.
-See cases in San Francisco.

 If you feel sick, stay home and do not see people.
 You can get tested for COVID-19 at various locations in SF.